AlerianEmperor/Rasterizer/README.md

 # C-Rasterizer
 Rasterizer in C++ to study how Graphics Driver work without third party library.
-The result is simillar to using OpenGL or Vulkan to render images!
+The result is simillar to images rendered by OpenGL or Vulkan!

 Full Rasterize with texture: